SoftwareAG/c8y-docs/src/documents/guides/concepts/applications.html.md

 ![List of own applications](/guides/concepts-guide/ownapplications.png)

-There are two types of applications that can be configured:
+There are three types of applications that can be configured:

+-   Type "Hosted": "Zip file applications" are a type of hosted applications.
+"Hosted applications" are HTML5 applications hosted through Cumulocity servers.
+These applications are packaged as ZIP archives having an "index.html" file in the root folder of the archive.
--   Type "Hosted": The applications are served from a repository such as Bitbucket or Github to a user-defined path and are visible in the application switcher.
+-   Type "Repository": HTTP(S) proxy applications are a type of repository application.
+"Repository applications" are HTML5 applications hosted through an external repository.
+Such a repository can be, for example, a version control system such as Bitbucket or Github.
 -   Type "External": The applications are completely external and are just shown in the application switcher.

 Assume that you are developing a web application using Bitbucket as code repository.
 In this case, exposing the application through Cumulocity can be done as follows: